 Note that when we use the modal verb deber conjugated in:

 the meaning is generally different.
 It would normally be translated as "should have done something" instead.

-See also Deber versus Deber de (obligation and assumption) and Deber in El Conditional Simple + haber + participle = should have
+See also Spanish modal verb Deber versus Deber de (obligation and assumption) and Spanish modal verb deber in the conditional simple + haber + participle = should have

 For a different way to make suppositions about the past see also Using the Spanish future perfect to talk about the past (El Futuro Perfecto)